Mud: As food

 Geophagia is the practice of eating earth or soil-like substances, also known as geophagy, and is practiced by some non-human primates and by humans in some cultures.
-In other human cultures it is considered an eating disorder and classed as Pica.
+In other human cultures, it is considered an eating disorder and classed as pica.

 Foods named "mud"

 Mississippi mud pie is a chocolate based dessert pie.
-There also exist children's recipes for "mud", which is generally a chocolate or cornstarch-based sludge used more for visual appeal than actual taste.
-Never does this confectionery mud actually contain real mud.
+Mud cookies (baked from literal dirt mixed with oil, water, etc.) are also eaten in the poorest parts of Haiti.
+Children's recipes for "mud" also exist, which is generally a chocolate or cornstarch-based sludge used more for visual appeal than actual taste.
+However, it does not contain real mud.
+"Mud" is also a colloquial slang word for coffee, especially when thick, strong, and/or dark.

 Recreation

 Mud bath

 A mud bath is a bath of mud, commonly from areas where hot spring water can combine with volcanic ash.
 Mud baths have existed for thousands of years, and can be found now in high-end spas.

 Mud wallow

 Mud wallows are a common source of entertainment for children.
 Mud wallows can be any shape, size, depth and some can have water as well as mud.
-Usually wallows are shallow dips in the ground that have been flooded and were full of dirt and those two have mixed to make a squishy mud wallow.
+Usually, wallows are shallow dips in the ground that have been flooded and were full of dirt and those two have mixed to make a squishy mud wallow.